-What does “integrity” mean in relation to a work of art?
+What is the integrity of a work of art?

 Unknown painter, “Salvator Mundi,” 19th century, oil on canvas.
 Is the integrity of the authentic painting in terms of completeness/wholeness, intactness, and long-term preservation still verifiable?